pen-lang/pen/examples/cat/README.md

 # `cat` command

-An application to concatenate multiple files
+An application to concatenate files

 ## Usage